Scaling Laws Meet Model Architecture: Toward Inference-Efficient LLMs: Experiment Results

 We also scale up our methodology to 3B models.
 Using the same approach but with data from the $80$M, $145$M, $297$M, and $1$B variants, we fit the scaling law and obtain $d_{\text{model}} / \sqrt{N} = 0.08$ and $r = 1.055$ for the Panda 3B model.
 Trained on 100B tokens, Panda-3B outperforms the open weight LLaMA-3.2-3B configuration by 0.6\% on average across downstream tasks (Table~\ref{tab:large_scale_train}).

 With all components in place, we apply the search framework for inference-efficient and accurate models (Alg.~\ref{alg:framework}).
 For the $N_{\text{non-embed}}=1$B and $3$B setting trained on $100$B tokens, we set the target loss $L_t$ to match the training loss achieved by the LLaMA-3.2-1B and LLaMA-3.2-3B architectures, respectively.

-Although inference efficiency $I_N(P)$ could, in principle, be expressed analytically, it depends heavily on hardware and inference configurations.
-Therefore, rather than solving for $I_N(P)$ directly, we search over feasible configurations ${P_i}$ that satisfy the loss constraint and select Pareto-optimal points, which we denote as Surefire-1B and Surefire-3B.
-Surefire-1B and Surefire-3B outperform LLaMA-3.2-1B and LLaMA-3.2-3B on downstream tasks (Table~\ref{tab:large_scale_train}) and deliver up to 42\% higher inference throughput (Figure~\ref{fig:1b_3b_model_a100}, center and right).
-Detailed downstream task accuracies are provided in Appendix~\ref{sec:more_large_scale}.
+\textbf{Ablation of inference efficiency.} Although inference efficiency $I_N(P)$ could, in principle, be expressed analytically, it depends heavily on hardware and inference configurations.
+Therefore, rather than solving for $I_N(P)$ directly, we search over feasible configurations ${P_i}$ that satisfy the loss constraint on A100 with vLLM and select Pareto-optimal points, which we denote as Surefire-1B and Surefire-3B.
+Surefire-1B and Surefire-3B outperform LLaMA-3.2-1B and LLaMA-3.2-3B on downstream tasks (Table~\ref{tab:large_scale_train} with details in Appendix~\ref{sec:more_large_scale}) and deliver up to 42\% higher inference throughput (Figure~\ref{fig:1b_3b_model_a100}, center and right).
+We also ablate inference efficiency using both vLLM and SGLang~\cite{zheng2023efficiently} on A100 and NVIDIA H200 GPUs (Appendix~\ref{sec:more_results_a100},~\ref{sec:more_results_h200}).
+The results remain consistent with our vLLM–A100 evaluation: Surefire-1B and 3B outperform LLaMA-3.2-1B and 3B across all settings, achieving up to 47\% higher throughput with SGLang on H200.
+This demonstrates that the efficiency gains transfer across serving stacks and hardware platforms.
+Detailed throughput statistics are provided in Table~\ref{tab:results_summary}.

-\textbf{Ablation of fitting data.} While we adopt a progressive strategy for selecting fitting data across tasks (\S\ref{sec:laws_fit}), results from small models (e.g., 80M) may not reliably predict behavior at larger scales such as 3B.
-To examine this, we perform an ablation study by fitting the conditional scaling law for the 3B model using only results from the 1B variant.
-As shown in Figure~\ref{fig:partial_vs_full_fit}, fitting with only the 1B data achieves a lower MSE and a higher Spearman correlation when predicting the 3B loss.
-This indicates that the coefficients of the conditional scaling law may shift as model size increases.
+\textbf{Ablation of fitting data strategy.} {While we adopt a progressive strategy for selecting fitting data across tasks (\S\ref{sec:laws_fit}), results from small models (e.g., 80M) may not reliably predict behaviors at larger scales such as 3B.
+To assess this, we fit the conditional scaling law for the 3B model using only the 1B variants.
+As shown in Figure~\ref{fig:partial_vs_full_fit}, fitting with 1B data yields lower MSE and higher Spearman correlation when predicting 3B behavior, suggesting that the law’s coefficients shift with model size.
+We therefore refit the law with multiplicative calibration using only the 1B variants, yielding the coefficients $a_0 = 2.319$, $a_1 = 0.238$, $a_2 = 0.0176$, $b_0 = 0.5104$, $b_1 = 0.0051$, and $b_2 = 0.0062$.